shyam-anand/ABCBanking/README.md

 2. Run `mvn spring-boot:run` in the root directory.
 3. You could also run `mvn install` to create a deployable `.war` file.

+The project will create the tables, will insert sample data into the services table and create the default manager user.

 ### Usage

 1. Create counters for the services